Sunshine Coast, Queensland: 20th century

 The post-World War I era saw the rise of the "seaside shack".
 The seaside shack provided the opportunity for the coastal "getaway" with modest investment.
 From 1914 to 1946, they popped up all along the North Coast (because it was north of Brisbane).
 Seaside shacks were exceedingly cheap and were an early use of the concept of recycling.
 Many were built of disused or second grade timber, all kinds of materials were used for the holiday seaside shack, including fibro cement, metal containers, and left-over farm sheds; even disused trams were sold off as seaside shacks.

 Especially after World War II, the Sunshine Coast grew into a holiday and surfing destination.
 This tendency was further expanded in the development boom of the 1960s and 1970s.

 Then known as the Near North Coast, the renaming of the South Coast to become the Gold Coast triggered interest in renaming the Near North Coast to increase the tourist appeal.
 Names considered included the Silver Coast, the Diamond Coast, and Suncoast.
 Suncoast was rejected as it was copyrighted by a proprietary company.
 In 1967, it was officially renamed the Sunshine Coast.

 Around the same time, various tourist attractions and theme parks were created, such as the Big Pineapple in Woombye.

 After the 1980s, the Sunshine Coast experienced rapid population growth.
-As of 2016 it had become one of the fastest-growing regions in Australia.
-As the region becomes increasingly residential, most of the district's distinctive small farms – especially tropical-fruit and sugar-cane farms have disappeared, as have most of its theme parks.
+As of 2016, it had become one of the fastest-growing regions in Australia.

 21st century

 The Moreton sugar mills closure in 2003 removed a market for the district's 120 cane growers who had been harvesting cane in the region.
-Instead, businesses concerned with retail, catering and tourism have assumed increasing importance.

 In 2008, The Shire of Noosa, Shire of Maroochy and City of Caloundra merged to form the Sunshine Coast Region.
 The 2007 referendum conducted by the Australian Electoral Commission and leading to the merger remained controversial in Noosa Shire, where 95% of voters had rejected amalgamation.

 In March 2013, a second referendum resulted in 81% of residents voted to leave the amalgamated Sunshine Coast Region.
 On 9 November 2013 an election resulted in Noel Playford being elected to take office as mayor on 1 January 2014 with the new council.

-The Shire of Noosa was re-established on 1 January 2014.
-This resulted in two geopolitical areas occupying the area generally recognised as 'The Sunshine Coast'.
-The Sunshine Coast Region, governed by the Sunshine Coast Council and the Shire of Noosa, governed by Noosa Shire Council.